 The ORS and CORS are also both very remote-friendly tools to use if you can’t meet physically with your client, especially using our tools.
 It’s as simple as giving the patient login access to our web app or mobile app.
 This functionality makes soliciting feedback and having quantitative data to inform your approach nearly as simple as if it were a standard, in-person therapy session.
 You can read more about how exactly this works in our FAQ.

-If you’d like to learn more about how our outcome tracking tools can make your sessions with children and other groups more effective, send us a message or give us a call at 877-763-4775 now.
+If you’d like to learn more about how our outcome tracking tools can make your sessions with children and other groups more effective, send us a message now.
 Whether you’re looking for feedback-driven solutions as a sole practitioner or you’re representing a larger organization, our tools will help you find what’s working faster and make better progress with your patients.